-Herewith, then, my 12+ Ways to Avoid VO Fatigue:
+Herewith, then, my 12+ Ways to Avoid VoiceOver Fatigue:

 Walk Away Leave the premises.
 See a movie.
 Waste time in the park with your dog.
 You’d be surprised how much good an hour can do engaged in something mindless.
 Severe cases may require a coupla days…even a week.
 Plan for it.
 Then do it.
 Everybody needs a break, even freelancers.